Kammanassie Mountains: Impact of the Klein Karoo Water Supply Scheme

-The above-mentioned is particularly of relevance to the Kammanassie Nature Reserve because of the large-scale groundwater abstraction scheme, known as the Klein Karoo Rural Water Supply Scheme (KKRWSS), which was constructed within the Vermaaks River valley of the reserve and on private and communal land adjacent to the reserve during 1990 to 1993.
+The Klein Karoo Rural Water Supply Scheme (KKRWSS) was constructed within the Vermaaks River valley of the reserve and on private and communal land adjacent to the reserve during 1990 to 1993.
 This scheme supplies purified domestic water to the Dysselsdorp community and the farming communities along the Olifants River Valley westwards to the Gamka River Valley near Calitzdorp.
 Abstraction commenced in 1993.
 The scheme, which is currently managed by Oudtshoorn Municipality abstracts approximately 1.1 million m³ groundwater per annum.

 Since abstraction started there have been frequent complaints and allegations that the scheme is having detrimental environmental and socio-economic impacts.
 Numerous springs on the Kammanassie Nature Reserve have dried up and the vegetation in the Vermaaks River Valley started showing signs of water stress.
 Some farmers have also had to cease their farming activities due to their main water supply drying up or being drastically reduced.

 Limits have been set by Dept of Water Affairs on the volume of water that may be abstracted by the scheme, but over-abstraction is frequently taking place.
 Oudtshoorn Municipality argues that they cannot stop pumping water due to a high demand from the water users.
 Several attempts to address this problem have been made by CapeNature - through having meetings with Oudtshoorn Municipality, Dept of Water Affairs and other stakeholders - but have had little to no effect.
 There is an urgent need for intervention at a very high political level to address this problem.
 It is also critical that the groundwater ecological reserve needs to be determined in terms of the National Water Act, (Act No. 36 of 1998) and implemented.

 Conservation

 The Kammanassie Nature Reserve falls within the Cape Floristic Kingdom, which is the smallest and the richest of the six floral kingdoms in the world.
 The Reserve is situated between Uniondale, De Rust in the north-west and Dysselsdorp in the west.
 Uniondale, De Rust, Dysselsdorp and Oudtshoorn are the closest towns to the nature reserve.
 The Kammanassie nature reserve is approximately 53 km long and 12 km wide at its widest point and lies in an east/west orientation.
 The perimeter of the reserve is 131.8 km.
-The total area of the mountain range, managed by CapeNature is 49 430 ha, of which 22 374 ha is privately-owned declared mountain catchment area.
+The total area of the mountain range, managed by CapeNature is 49 430 ha, of which 22 374 ha is privately owned declared mountain catchment area.
 The remaining 27 056 ha is state-owned land.
 The Kammanassie Nature Reserve is situated between the coordinates 33°33’50”S and 33°37’10”S and 22°27’29”E and 23°01’55”E.